-While it's tempting and common to pursue largely reactive and temporary solutions, we must address the root causes of this violence to make our communities safer for everyone.
-It is unacceptable that transgender and gender-expansive people are killed simply because of who they are.
+DISMANTLING A CULTURE OF VIOLENCE

 It's not enough to grieve the loss of victims of anti-transgender violence.
 We must honor their memories with action.

-In this resource, we hope to demonstrate how anti-transgender stigma, denial of opportunity and increased risk factors compound to create a culture of violence.
+In the following sections, we hope to demonstrate how anti-transgender stigma, denial of opportunity and increased risk factors compound to create a culture of violence.
 But most importantly, we provide clear ways that each of us, no matter who we are, can directly make an impact to make our society a safer place for transgender people.

 - What Leads to Anti-Transgender Violence?
-3
+39

-- Anti-Transgender Stigma 4
+- Anti-Transgender Stigma 40

-- 9 Denial of Opportunity
+- Denial of Opportunity 45

-- Increased Risk Factors 18
+- Increased Risk Factors 54

 What Leads to Anti-Transgender Violence?

 Ending this epidemic requires addressing and eliminating anti-transgender stigma and discrimination across all facets of society - and embracing people of all genders for who they are.
 Read the following sections to learn how you can take action to help end the violence.

 ANTI-TRANSGENDER STIGMA

 For many transgender people, living openly can be its own act of defiance in a society that continues to set rigid cultural norms for gender identity and expression.

 Transgender and gender-expansive people face stigma surrounding who they are from an early age.
 Often rooted in inaccurate beliefs and politically-motivated attacks on transgender identities, this stigma erects barriers in virtually every facet of life, denying transgender people the equal opportunity to succeed and be accepted for who they are.
 Moreover, anti-transgender stigma can have long-term impacts on mental health and economic and housing stability, especially if individuals experience familial rejection and isolation from social support systems.

-- 5 Lack of Family Acceptance
+- Lack of Family Acceptance 41

-- 7 Hostile Political Climate
+- Hostile Political Climate 43

-- 8 Cultural Marginalization & Invisibility
+- 44 Cultural Marginalization & Invisibility

 LACK OF FAMILY ACCEPTANCE